-(a) Non-employee directors can defer all or a portion of their cash fees to a later specified date by participating in the Deferral Plan.
-Under the Deferral Plan, deferrals are invested into either (1) a flexible deferral

-- (b) Under the terms of the 2008 Stock Plan, each non-employee director received, upon re-election to the Board at our 2016 annual meeting of stockholders, 1,691 RSUs on May 2, 2016 (based on the closing price of our Common Stock on the NYSE of \$82.78 per share on such date).
+- (a) Non-employee directors can defer all or a portion of their cash fees to a later specified date by participating in the Deferral Plan.
+Under the Deferral Plan, deferrals are invested into either (1) a flexible deferral account, in which deferrals are treated as if they had been invested into various investment funds as directed by the participant and in which returns vary based on the performance of the funds, or (2) a phantom stock account, in which deferrals are treated as if such amounts are used to purchase our Common Stock at the closing price on the date such deferred fees would otherwise have been paid, and includes reinvestment of dividends.
+In 2017, six of our non-employee directors deferred their cash fees by participating in the Deferral Plan. - (b) Under the terms of the 2008 Stock Plan, each non-employee director received, upon re-election to the Board at our 2017 annual meeting of stockholders, 1,521 RSUs on May 1, 2017 (based on the closing price of our Common Stock on the NYSE of \$92.03 per share on such date).
+Upon initial election to the Board, Mr. Daniels received 233 RSUs on March 1, 2017 (based on the closing price of our Common Stock on the NYSE of \$100.05 per share on such date) and Mr. Gaut received 840 RSUs on October 2, 2017 (based on the closing price of our Common Stock on the NYSE of \$97.18 per share on such date).
 RSUs granted to non-employee directors under the 2008 Stock Plan vest 100% after one year.
 Non-employee directors can defer receipt of their RSU grant (and, if the non-employee director so elects, the dividends credited thereon) to a later specified date by participating in the phantom stock account of the Deferral Plan.
-The market value of the unvested RSUs for each non-employee director as of December 30, 2016 was \$170,960 (based on the closing price of our Common Stock on the NYSE of \$101.10 per share on December 30, 2016). - (c) All Other Compensation for 2016 consists of: - Charitable matching contributions made by EOG for each non-employee director as follows: Ms. Clark, \$75,000; Mr. Crisp, \$75,000; Mr. Day, \$75,000; Mr. Steward, \$70,500; Mr. Textor, \$75,000; and Mr. Wisner \$6,100.
-Please see "Executive Compensation Program for 2016 - Other Compensation and Benefits - Matching Gifts" above for a description of our charitable gifts matching program applicable to all employees and non-employee directors. - Reimbursement for EOG-requested spouse travel (including a "gross-up" for payment of taxes) for Mr. Day. - (d) As previously announced by EOG, Mr. Steward is retiring from the Board and will not stand for re-election as a director at the Annual Meeting; his current term will expire in conjunction with the Annual Meeting.
+Following is the market value of the unvested RSUs for each non-employee director as of December 29, 2017 (based on the closing price of our Common Stock on the NYSE of \$107.91 per share on December 29, 2017): Ms. Clark and Messrs.
+Crisp, Day, Textor and Wisner, \$164,131; Mr. Daniels, \$189,274; and Mr. Gaut, \$90,644. - (c) All Other Compensation for 2017 consists of: - Charitable matching contributions made by EOG for each non-employee director as follows: Ms. Clark, \$135,000; Mr. Crisp, \$114,694; Mr. Daniels, \$77,000; Mr. Day, \$125,000; Mr. Gaut, \$75,000; Mr. Steward, \$73,500; Mr. Textor, \$125,000; and Mr. Wisner \$5,150.
+Please see "Executive Compensation Program for 2017 Other Compensation and Benefits Matching Gifts" above for a description of our charitable gifts matching program applicable to all employees and non-employee directors. - Reimbursement for EOG-requested spouse travel (including a "gross-up" for payment of taxes) for Mr. Crisp.